wfksmseaa/wfksmseaa/README.md

 - 👋 Hi, I’m Wafika Samsea
-- 👀 I’m interested in Everystuff realted to tech
+- 👀 I’m interested in Everystuff related to tech
 - 🌱 I’m currently learning Data Science and Web Development
 - 💞️ I’m looking to collaborate on Anyproject related to data analysis
 - 📫 How to reach me https://www.linkedin.com/in/wafikasamsea/